 Outdoor education centres (except those where members of an organisation run courses for other members of the same organisation, or where parents accompany young people) must meet the regulations of the Adventure Activities Licensing Service run by the Health and Safety Executive (HSE) which arranges licences for staff.
 See the HSE website for more details.
 There are several ways into this career.

-An NQ or NC in outdoor pursuits, sports coaching or sports studies – you do not normally need entry qualifications but for some courses you need 3 subjects at National 4 or 5.
+An NQ or NC (SCQF Levels 4-6) in outdoor pursuits, sports coaching or sports studies – you do not normally need entry qualifications but for some courses you need 3 subjects at National 4 or 5.
 Extracurricular activities such as the Duke of Edinburgh Award scheme can also be useful.

 An HNC (SCQF Level 7) or HND (SCQF Level 8) or degree (SCQF Levels 9-10) qualification in an outdoor pursuits subject – for entry you usually need 1-2 Highers for HNC or HND, 4-5 Highers for a degree.

 Glasgow Kelvin College offers an HND in Coaching and Developing Sport: Adventure Sports.

 Several of University of the Highlands and Islands colleges offer the degree in Adventure Performance and Coaching, and Outdoor Education and Learning.
 See the UHI website for details.

 The University of Stirling offers a BSc Honours degree in Environmental Science and Outdoor Education and Environmental Geography and Outdoor Education.